 “There were two points of view he was having troubles reconciling.
 From the first one, he was seeing himself as some sort of adventurer, who was following his instincts in his quest for something great, just not well defined.
 From the second one, he was morally bankrupt, irresponsible criminal, who was lying and stealing to get ahead and have fun.”

-Four years living the American dream of smoking weed, eating/delivering pizza, and accumulating $10,000 debt as an illegal immigrant in Cape Cod has bred jealousy and envy that social conventions in the West can bring.
-His rather short stint has had a long lasting impact, specifically taking a financial, psychological and spiritual toll on Victor.
-After being inspired by Barack Obama’s Presidential win in 2008 Victor made the decision to go to London to “change” the course of his life by pursuing International Relations at Amberton College in London.
+Victor has spent four years living the American dream of smoking weed, eating/delivering pizza, and accumulating $10,000 debt as an illegal immigrant in Cape Cod has bred jealousy and envy that social norms only the West can bring.
+His rather short stint has had a lasting impact, specifically a financial, psychological and spiritual toll.
+After being inspired by Barack Obama’s Presidential win in 2008, Victor made the decision to go to London to “change” the course of his life by pursuing International Relations at Amberton College in London.
 Victor was born in Sliven, Bulgaria to an abusive father, and a youthful, exuberant and free-spirited mother.
 For as long as he can remember he always wanted to live abroad in America.
-When he made the decision to live with his grandparents at sixteen due to his father’s drunkard nature, his plan was starting to take shape.
-When he told his mother about his plan at eighteen she made the empathetic decision to hand over her life savings to help expedite the process .
-Four years later Victor has become an experienced liar, nonbeliever, lazy, and bearer of many secrets.
-With all the trouble that seems to follow him he seems to think there is some invisible force that is playing tricks and having fun at his expense.
+When he made the decision to live with his grandparents at sixteen due to his father’s drunkenness, his plan began to take shape.
+When he told his mother about his plan at eighteen she made the decision to hand over her life savings to help expedite the process.
+Four years later Victor has become an experienced liar, nonbeliever, lazy, and a man with many secrets.
+With all the trouble that seems to follow him he begins to think there is some invisible force that is playing tricks and having fun at his expense.

-One of the issues I had with this novel was that the author’s focus was primarily on Victor’s paranoia and delusions of what others think, when background information on his insecurities would have made him more sympathetic or at least less crazy.
-With respect to his psychological manipulations, my advice for Victor would be for him to remember to smoke more indica strains of marijuana and stay away from the heavy sativa strains.
-It’s better to be happy than crazy.
-In regards to his low self-esteem, the problem was that you are never completely sure of what his low self-esteem is attributed to.
+One of the issues I had with this novel was that the author’s focus was primarily on Victor’s paranoia and delusions of what others think, when background information on his insecurities would have made him a more sympathetic figure and less crazy.
+With respect to his psychological manipulations, my advice for Victor would be for him to remember to smoke more indica strains of marijuana and stay away from the heavy sativa strains; it’s better to be happy than crazy and choice of weed may help curb dangerous thoughts.
+As it pertains to his low self-esteem, the problem was that you are never completely sure of what his low self-esteem is attributed to.
+Many people may think that it relates to his troubled upbringing but this is his chance to begin anew.
 It can’t be because he is from a different country because the residence he is staying at in London is basically a United Nations conglomerate.
 It can’t be his habitual drug use because everyone he asks to partake doesn’t completely shun him.
-He eats a lot of spinach so I came to the conclusion that he often has some remnants left in his teeth and his flat mates don’t have the heart to tell him and go on their way without him.
-There is no rhyme or reason for the treatment he receives as far as I could tell.
+He eats a lot of spinach so I came to the conclusion that he often has some remnants left in his teeth and his flat mates don’t have the heart to tell him and go on there way without him.
+There is no rhyme or reason for the treatment he receives as far as I could determine.
 The author should have made it more apparent why he is treated the way he is treated, because with cultural acceptance in mind I just don’t see it.

 “Victor’s life was full of inexplicable twists and coincidences, and he often had the feeling that he was a pawn in the hands of something very powerful, whose nature he could never determine.
 Sometimes he thought it was sinister, sometimes he thought he didn’t deserve such a great guiding force.”

 I don’t know if it was the author’s intention to interject a popular opinion of the American dream/way of life or to highlight the impressionable nature of the immigrant.
-If you understand the chain of events Victor longs for America while in his bedroom in Bulgaria, when he arrives he spends his time smoking weed, being lazy and unmotivated.
-When he decides to move to London for school he becomes more conscious of his future and decides that leaving America and enrolling in University would be the most effective choice.
+If you understand the chain of events, Victor longs for America while in his childhood bedroom, when he arrives he spends his time smoking weed and being unmotivated by what he sees.
+When he decides to move to London for school he becomes more conscious of his future and decides that leaving America and enrolling would be the best choice for him.
 I feel Victor does whatever he can to fit in to his current environment whether it means smoking weed and delivering pizza or talking shop about current events and career prospects.
-Whatever happens to be the best method for him to meet people, he is willing to undertake.
+Whatever happens to be the best method for him to meet people, he is willing to employ.